JohnstonResearchGroup/Mai_etal_3bandPairingCorr_2021/README.md

 Contents:

 - The folder "Latex Source" contains the Latex files and figures used to produce the final version of the paper.
+- Data and analysis scripts for each figure.